 With buzzing street parties, traditional Scottish ceilidhs and dazzling firework displays popping up across the city, there’s something for everyone at Edinburgh’s Hogmanay.
-If you’re heading there this New Year’s Eve, prepare for an abundance of tartan and whisky…
+If you’re heading there this New Year’s Eve, prepare for an abundance of tartan, whisky and good cheer…

 What is Hogmanay?

 Hogmanay – the Scots’ word for December 31 – is the three-day festival synonymous with New Year’s Eve celebrations in Scotland.
 Its origins date back to the winter solstice festival celebrated by the Vikings in late December, and like most Scottish holidays it goes hand in hand with countless customs.
 The one that’s practised most widely is first-footing: a tradition which involves bee lining for the homes of family and friends bearing gifts the moment the clock strikes midnight, setting a positive precedent for the new year.

 Hogmanay is celebrated throughout Scotland, but capital city Edinburgh is the central hub of revelry.
 Every year around 150,000 people attend Edinburgh’s Hogmanay festivities, which run from 30 December – 1 January.
 So what’s in store this year?

 - Torchlight Procession: The festival kicks off with a procession of torchbearers weaving through the heart of Edinburgh’s Old Town, down the Royal Mile, around the Scottish Parliament and culminating in the historic Holyrood Park.
 On reaching the park, torchbearers will be asked to light a slow-burning candle that will eventually form an image over the course of the event.
 Tickets from £16, book here